 Hurricanes in Cayman 101

-Waves pose a very real danger for coastal residents on open coastlines, as opposed to canals.
-Most properties located on the coast are vulnerable to impacts from the sea in a hurricane, but some people are not aware that the surge risk also exists for residents living well inland, especially those living in single-storey dwellings in low-lying areas.
-For example, if a very large and powerful hurricane threatens and your ground floor is 10ft above sea level, it is possible for the storm surge to fill the house with water up to the ceiling and, in some cases, leave you trapped.
+Waves pose a real danger for coastal residents along open coastlines, as opposed to those living along canals.
+Most properties located directly on the coast are vulnerable to wave and surge impacts during a hurricane.
+However, many people are unaware that storm surge can also affect residents living well inland, particularly those in single-storey buildings located in low-lying areas.
+In a worst-case scenario involving a very large and powerful hurricane, even a ground floor situated 10 feet above sea level could be completely inundated by storm surge, potentially trapping occupants inside.

 Hurricane Ivan wreaked havoc on the Cayman Islands in 2004

-Decide ahead of time where you will stay during a hurricane.
-If your home is high enough and durable enough to withstand the winds, storm surge and waves, then it is probably the best place to stay.
-Ask your neighbours about the vulnerability of your neighbourhood in the case of flooding and wave threats, or reach out to Lands and Survey to get a topographical map of your specific area.
-This costs roughly CI$45.
-If you decide that it is safe to stay in your home, find the most secure areas in your house to shelter and potential escape routes.
+Decide in advance where you will stay during a hurricane.
+If your home is elevated, well-constructed, and outside known flood and wave impact zones, it may be the safest option.
+Speak with neighbours about the vulnerability of your area to flooding or wave action, or contact Lands and Survey to obtain a topographical map of your property.
+If you determine that it is safe to remain at home, identify the most secure interior areas for shelter and plan possible escape routes.

 If your home is not secure, then evacuate!
 Low-lying areas will flood, so take shelter on higher ground at your workplace or a friend’s house.
 Hurricane shelters are also an option; a complete list of locations can be found on the Hurricane Shelters page.
 Remember, ambulances will not be running during a hurricane, so if you have a health issue that may require medical attention it is best to go to an Emergency Medical Centre (EMC) shelter.